TradeTrust/documentation/docs/tutorial/advanced/verifiable-documents/ethereum/revoking-document-cli.md

 ---
-id: revoking-document
+id: revoking-document-cli
-title: Revoking Documents
+title: Revoking Documents (CLI)
-sidebar_label: Revoking Documents
+sidebar_label: Revoking Documents (CLI)
 ---

 After issuing a document, you might want to revoke it for any reason: